-They will also be used at our Whitburn Remembers "Families of the Great War" Commemoration on Saturday 10th November 2018.
+They were also displayed at our Whitburn Remembers "Families of the Great War" Commemoration on Saturday 10th November 2018.

 Alexander Stewart MBE, MSP - "I am honoured to be an Ambassador of ASA Scotland, I fully support the aims and objectives of the Association, I am equally honoured to be Honouray President of the Ribbon Of Poppies UK & Commonwealth"

 "Educating our children and our communities across Nation about our Armed Forces heritage is really important to us all"

 "We must never forget those brave men and women who have paid the supreme sacrifice for our Soverign and Nation, Past, Present and Future"